 Influencer and entrepreneur Amber Fillerup Clark's latest venture, Dae Haircare, is a gorgeous southwestern-inspired line that serves all hair types.
 Its prickly pear oil is a beautiful, clean product that nourishes hair and smooths frayed cuticles.
 Plus, it smells amazing.

 We all know colder months love to dry skin out.
 It's one of the things winter does best.
 An antioxidant-rich, organic oil like this will keep your skin supremely hydrated and glowy, even on cloudy days.
 It's made with antioxidant berries and prickly pear to keep bouncy, dewy, and hydrated skin number one.

 Newbie brand Bloomeffects keeps their focus on their Proprietary Tulip Complex to make your skin absolutely radiant through hydration and nutrition, but their Dutch Dirt Mask does that and more.
 Also included in the ingredients list?
-Prickly pear enzyme, which aids in the dissolution of dead skin cells.
+Prickly pear enzyme, which promises to aid in the dissolution of dead skin cells.

 Tata Harper have become somewhat of the gold standard for natural, clean skincare.
 A fan favorite?
 Their Clarifying Cleanser, a cleanser built for acneic skin that uses—you guessed it—prickly pear as an ingredient to slough off old cells.
 If you're worried it'll be too abrasive, don't be.
-The included juniper helps pH balance your skin.
+The included juniper is meant to pH balance your skin.

 Peet Rivko keep their line about as minimalist as can be, but one of the products they deem absolutely necessary is this face oil.
 It's full of a bunch of oils that are safe for sensitive skin, so even people who typically can't wear face oils for fear of a reaction can use it.
 It's also fragrance free—making it one of the safest facial oils out there.